aws-quickstart/cdk-eks-blueprints/docs/advanced/multi-cluster-management.md

 aws eks list-cluster --region <insert region>
 ```

-If for example you chose the region us-west-2, you would get a similar output:
+For example, if you choose Region `us-west-2`, you would get a similar output:
 ```json
 {
     "clusters": [